klasharr/ROS-experiment/README.md

 ## What's next?

 In this example, we see ROS decoupling sensor reading code from the action code.
-It would be possible to add more hardware to the PI, and write more publisher / subscriber code.
+It would be possible to add more hardware to the PI and tie it all together with more publisher / subscriber code and custom logic.
 See more on [publishers and subscribers](http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers).

 e.g. instead of just outputting data in the listener like this: